Duck-luv-pie/HTN-Backend/README.md

 403 - Forbidden (e.g., exceeded scan limit)
 404 - Not Found (e.g., user doesn’t exist)
 500 - Internal Server Error

-## Important Decisions:

-**Choosing FastAPI for the Backend**
-I chose FastAPI because it’s lightweight, fast, and built for modern Python development.
-It has automatic documentation with Swagger UI, making API testing seamless.
-Additionally, Pydantic provides strong data validation, reducing the chances of malformed requests.

-**Using SQLAlchemy with SQLite**
-I used SQLAlchemy for ORM because it offers flexibility and direct control over queries.
-SQLite was chosen for local development because it’s lightweight, but the system can easily switch to PostgreSQL or MySQL for production.

-**Enforcing Scan Limits**
-To prevent users from over-scanning activities (e.g., taking too many snacks), I implemented a scan limit system.
-Each activity has a predefined limit, and users attempting to scan beyond that get a 403 Forbidden error.

-**Real-Time Check-In System**
-Instead of persisting check-in data in the database, I used an in-memory dictionary (checked_in_users) to track active check-ins.
-This keeps operations fast and efficient, as check-in state doesn’t need to persist between sessions.

-**Mutual Friend System**
-The friend system ensures that friendships are always mutual—if User A adds User B, then User B also has User A as a friend.
-This prevents one-sided friendships and makes querying relationships easier.

-**Testing Strategy**
-I set up pytest with a temporary SQLite database that resets before every test.
-This ensures tests are isolated, consistent, and repeatable, avoiding data conflicts between test runs.

-**Deployment: Google Cloud + Kubernetes**
-I deployed the backend on Google Cloud using Kubernetes (GKE) to ensure scalability and containerized orchestration.
-Google Cloud Kubernetes Engine (GKE): Manages deployment and auto-scaling.
-Dockerized Backend: The API runs in a container, ensuring a consistent environment across deployments.
-Ingress for Routing: Configured Kubernetes ingress for exposing the API securely.
-Cloud IAM & Authentication: Ensured that API access is controlled via Google Cloud IAM.
-This setup makes the backend scalable, resilient, and production-ready, while also giving me hands-on experience with cloud deployment.

 ## BONUS FEATURES ADDED:
 - Real-time Check-In System: Users can check in and out of events, and their status is updated live.